vkeyboardv/test/README.md

 # test

-:bangbang: | This is important
-:---: | :---
+:bangbang: | This package has been replaced with @corva/node-sdk :---: | :---